joshua-9402/cpet-140-final-project/README.md

 1. Navigate to the **Actions** tab
 2. Select the `Release` workflow from the left sidebar
-3. Select the desired version (e.g., `v1.0.0`)
+3. Configure the desired version and targets, then run the workflow
 4. Download the binary for your platform from the **Assets** section:
     - `structuracost-linux-x64.tar.gz`
     - `structuracost-windows-x64.zip`
     - `structuracost-macos-arm64.tar.gz`
     - `structuracost-macos-x64.tar.gz`
-    - `structuracost-macos-legacy.tar.gz`
     5. Extract and run the executable

 **Note:** Release binaries are permanent and recommended for production use.